kindle15/pi-miniflux/README.md

-# piblur
+# pi-miniflux
-A little app for raspberry pi to talk to Newsblur
+A little app for raspberry pi to talk to miniflux